pepenunez/pepenunez/README.md

 I'm currently working as **Teacher Assistant** at Ironhack Berlin.

-I graduated from the Data Analytics Bootcamp in August 2020 where my main goal was to acquire some *coding skills* to use data to make informed Product / Business decisions.
+I graduated from the Data Analytics Bootcamp in August 2020.
+My main motivation to do the bootcamp was to acquire some *coding skills* to use data to make informed Product / Business decisions.
+Those skills will complement my +3 years of experience in the field.

 Quick intro to the projects that I've been working on: